tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 gas is meaningless.

 Responses contain a `GasWanted` and `GasUsed` field.
-The former is the maximum amount of gas the sender of a tx is willing to use, and the latter is how much it actually used.
+The former is the maximum amount of gas the sender of a transaction is willing to use, and the latter is how much it actually used.
 Applications should enforce that `GasUsed <= GasWanted` &mdash; i.e. transaction execution or validation should fail before it can use more resources than it requested.